50 College Freshman Tips I Wish I Knew Before My First Year

 29. Learn one high-income skill

-This skill should be independent of your studies.
-I would highly recommend in spending at least 1 hour daily learning a high-income skill like copywriting, marketing or sales.
 These are just a few examples.
 Choose the skill you like and spend time on it.
-Imagine spending 1 hour daily for the next 3-4 years, you will be a master and don’t have to worry when graduating, and having earning ability reduces the fear of the future.
+Imagine spending 1 hour daily for the next 3-4 years, and you will be a master and don’t have to worry when graduating, and having earning ability reduces the fear of the future.

 30. Start thinking about internships early